 Ever wonder what’s up with early rise, rocker, flat or reverse camber?
 Is the old standby, traditional camber, good enough?
 We've put together a handy guide to answer all your ski tech design questions.

-What it looks like: Traditional camber underfoot with rockered tip and tail.
+What it looks like: Camber underfoot with rockered tip and tail.

-What it looks like: Traditional camber underfoot with a slight lift in the tip.
+What it looks like: Flat underfoot with aggressive rocker in the tip and tail.

 Designed to float atop powder, these skis are particularly popular in areas that receive frequent major storms.
 The mega-wide underfoot widths – ranging from 105mm to 130mm – keep the skis from sinking deep into fresh snow, but they can be challenging and sluggish to control on groomed runs.